DuarteMRAlves/Pipeline-Orchestrator/CONFIGURATION.md

   - name: "Stage 1"
     host: host-1
     port: 10001
+    # The server should only have one service with the method Method1.
     method: Method1
   - name: "Stage 2"
     host: host-2
     port: 10002
+    # The server may have multiple services.
+    # Service2 can only have one method that will be executed.
+    service: Service2
 ```

 ## Links Section